JRatschat/Website-JR/content/authors/admin/_index.md

 - Visitors
 ---

-I am passionate about data.
-Why?
-Because data can uncover hidden structures and enable informed decisions.
-Hence, I use various econometric or machine learning methods to create analyses that generate fascinating insights.
+I am passionate about data because it can uncover hidden structures and enable informed decisions.
+Hence, I use various econometric or machine learning methods to create analyses that (supposedly) generate fascinating insights.

 >I want to share this fascination with others.

-At TechAcademy, a student initiative at Goethe University, we share our passion with students by preparing them for the digital future.
-We are convinced that everyone can benefit from knowing how to code.
-That's why we do our best to pass on this knowledge through online courses, group projects, and inspiring events.

-Also, I like to share my projects and insights from time to time.
-Therefore, I have set up this website to keep you up to date :rocket:
+Feel free to have a look at my projects and insights that I post here from time to time :rocket: